Terisa Pepiot, President/Founding BoD member

 Terisa currently lives in the Salem Oregon area having raised two “two-legged” children, Dreau and Mikaela.
 She has worked as an office manager for the same company for almost 20 years.
 She currently lives with her husband and 3 personal GSDs; Rhiley, Adelaide and Rheine.

-Teal’s love for animals began as a little girl.
+As a young girl, Teal knew she loved all animals.
 She recalls many memories shared with her mom from her childhood helping animals however they could; from rescuing baby ducks from a storm drain to catching loose dogs and reuniting them with the owners – no animal that crossed their path went without help.